 Battersea Park

-Get lost in the glorious leafiness of Battersea Park — home to many notable trees, a children's zoo (a much cheaper alternative to ZSL) and several significant modern sculptures.
-Keep an eye out for the Brown Dog Statue which once caused a riot, and pay a visit to the Grade II listed Pump House Gallery if you can.
+Get lost in the glorious leafiness of Battersea Park — home to many notable trees, a children's zoo (a much cheaper alternative to ZSL), and a Buddhist monk, who has lived inside the park's striking Peace Pagoda since the 1980s.
+Keep an eye out for the Brown Dog Statue which once caused a riot, a Barbara Hepworth sculpture, and pay a visit to the Grade II listed Pump House Gallery if you can.

 Nearest stations: Battersea Park, Queenstown Road.